SS Blairspey: Repair and later career

 The Ministry of War Transport (MoWT) had Blairspey repaired.
 Lithgows of Port Glasgow built her a new bow, which was launched on 16 February 1942.
 The damaged section was removed during periods in the Garvel Drydock, Greenock, and the stern and new fore part were joined in the same drydock between 17 February 1942 and 19 March 1942.
 The rebuild increased the ship's gross register tonnage by 137 tons and her net register tonnage by 29 tons.
 The MoWT took her over, renamed her Empire Spey, and appointed George Nisbet and Company to continue to manage her.

 Empire Spey served in three more transatlantic convoys from Sydney to Liverpool.
 In May and June 1942 carrying a cargo of steel and timber she sailed in Convoy SC 85.
 In November and December 1942 she carried another cargo of steel and timber and sailed in Convoy SC 110.
 In April 1943 she carried steel and general cargo and sailed in Convoy SC 126.

 In 1946 the MoWT returned the ship to her owners, who restored her original name.
 They sold her on, and she spent several years as a tramp steamer.
 By 1961 she was owned by a number of London-based Greeks, who had renamed her Evandros and registered her in Lebanon.
-In May 1967 she was scrapped in La Spezia, Italy.
+In May 1967 she was scrapped at La Spezia, Italy.